MatteoFalcioni/pattern_recognition/README.md

 <img src="readme_img//GRU.png" alt="" width="400">

 ## Usage
+First of all, you need to install PyTorch by running the command:
+$ pip install torch torchvision

 You can use this program in two ways:
 * you can use a pretrained model, contained in the [pretrained](pretrained) folder, to generate text in the style of Dante's Divina Commedia.
 * or, you can train the model again and then generate text after.